techwarlock260/EKSmySQL/README.md

 # EKSmySQL
 Installing mySQL on EKS cluster

-Create IAM policy for EBS
+Create IAM policy for EBS:

 Attached the policy to the worker nodes
 Install the AWS CSI driver